-In the first instance, M&A deals were mainly funded with syndicated structures consisting of both local and foreign banks, including international financial institutions.
+Previously, M&A deals were mainly funded with syndicated structures consisting of both local and foreign banks, including international financial institutions.
 Local banks (both private and public banks) then started to take the lead in domestic financing, thanks to their strong capital adequacy and sufficient liquidity.

-However, the rapid growth in both cross-border and domestic financing deals lost its momentum over the last three years but has continued at a certain level.
+However, the rapid growth in both cross-border and domestic financing deals has lost its momentum over recent years, but continued at a certain level.
 Following the Turkish Ministry of Treasury and Finance's introduction of limitations on foreign currency loans obtained from abroad in early 2018, there has been a significant decrease in cross-border financing; both local and international banks seem to be reluctant to provide financing until the application of the new legislation is tested and the currency crisis is settled.
 Considering tax-related challenges and the expensive pricing offered by local banks, corporates often turn to international banks in acquisition finance deals, so the limitations to foreign currency loans will continue to create an adverse environment in terms of leveraged financing.